julesjs/jules/README.md

 	]
 ```
 A special example would be if you define min like this: `min:{type:string, value:4}`, which would mean that this minimum will be valid only when a type is string and it has 4 or more characters, for other types this minimum will validate as true.
+**NOTE:** Float minimum values are only allowed for number type, in any other case THEY WILL BE ROUNDED.

-* **max** [e] {number | object:range-object | array[object:range-object]}
-- Defines a maximum for all data types.
+* **max** [e] {number | object:range-object | array[object:range-object]} - Defines a maximum for all data types.
 Same as **min**, see it for usage details.

-* **if** [e] {object:condition-object | array[object:condition-object]}
-- Used to make conditions inside a schema.
+* **if** [e] {object:condition-object | array[object:condition-object]} - Used to make conditions inside a schema.
 That means if a schema that is presented as a condition passes then one schema must pass else if it fails some other schema must pass.
 The value of this keyword must be an object structured as a condition object, or an array of contiditon objects.
 Structure of a condition object looks like this:

 ```javascript
 	if: {